 You'll stay true to yourself and find the motivation in the notebook where you're documenting your progress.
 In this case, others' support will remain secondary, which can be used as additional fuel for your journey.

 To measure the indentation, all you need is:

+Now, take the tape measure with your other hand.
 Measure the distance from the ruler to the deepest point of the sunken breastbone.

+Write down the distance and the day of measurement.
 Make sure you apply the same pressure every time you measure.
 This is critically important for accuracy.

-The measurement in the mornings accurately shows how indented your chest really is.
+During that time, the sternum gets elevated but falls to a normal position after a few hours.
+The measurement in the mornings accurately shows how indented your chest is.